maestro-project/confuciux/README.md

    * For optimization methods, choose from [genetic, random, bayesian, anneal, exhaustive]

 #### Action space ####
-The user can change to different action space if wanted User can defined customized action space in src/utils/get_action_space.py
+The user can change to different action space if wanted.

+User can defined customized action space in src/utils/get_action_space.py

 ##### To find out all the options